This is a guest blog written by our friends at Broadly.com.

 You can quickly start gaining feedback from current customers by asking them for their feedback.
 A request can easily be printed on a receipt or ask online after the checkout process.
 You may feel like asking is too forward, but seven out of 10 customers who are asked will write a review for your business.

-6) Get Creative When Asking
+6) Get Creative

 There are a number of ways that you can ask a customer for feedback without being too aggressive.
 Use your software’s survey features to followup automatically.
-Additional programs like Broadly will help you reach out via text and email, and make it easy for your customers to write positive reviews and get them posted in the right places.
+Additional programs like Broadly help you reach out via text and email and make it easy for your customers to write positive reviews and get them posted in the right places.

-7) Learn What Doesn't Work
+7) Learn From What Doesn't Work

 As we’ve discussed, getting online reviews can greatly improve your business, but getting them in the wrong way can actually lead to getting a penalty.
 Some things to avoid when asking for reviews include:

 Buying fake reviews that are not actually from customers.

 All of these may seem like good ideas, but they are not going to provide true reviews for your business.
 Google and Yelp are getting better at catching fake or forced reviews and penalizing the company by removing them from their platform.
 Also, potential customers are likely to see through these reviews and go to another business for their pet-care needs.